Consortium: Germany

 In Germany the view prevails that the consortium is a type of internal civil law partnership (§ 705–740 of the BGB).
 In external relations, consortium members may decide on joint and several liability regulated by § 421 BGB, while internally there is sometimes a release from this liability.
 Joint ventures often include credit syndicates (Kreditkonsortien), securities issuing consortia, including mainly shares (Emissionskonsortien), construction consortia (Baukonsortien) also referred to as investment (Investitionskonsortien) and profit pools (Ergebnispools).
 Sometimes, special purpose partnerships established to jointly use construction facilities (Planungsgesellschaften) are listed in one category with the consortium and the pool.
 Cooperation agreements concluded under German law are not of a uniform legal nature.
 There is a great wealth of legal forms of cooperation that could be cautiously qualified as consortium agreements.
-This is in particular a civil law partnership in its internal and occasional variants (Gelegenheitsgesellschaft), as well as a partnership of building contractors (ARGE) and a structure simply referred to as the “consortium.”
+This is in particular a civil law partnership in its internal and occasional variants (Gelegenheitsgesellschaft), as well as a partnership of building contractors (ARGE) and a structure simply referred to as the "consortium."

+Italy

+In Italy, a consortium is governed by the Italian Civil Code.
+The Civil Code (also known as the “Civil Code of 1942”) in Italy is a body of civil law provisions and general procedural law rules and criminal rules.
+The code currently in force was issued with the Royal Decree of 16 March 1942, no. 262.